RafaelBalmant/RafaelBalmant/README.md

 ## :rocket: Let's go! :rocket:
 <img src="https://media2.giphy.com/media/L3bj6t3opdeNddYCyl/giphy.gif" width="320" height="200" align="left"/>
 <p align="left">Hello, my name is Rafael and I'm currently a Full Stack developer at Trimble,
 I started in the world of technology through a technical course focused on computer networks, but I ended up enjoying programming a lot and here I am today.
-In programming I started developing web applications, with the PHP language and the laravel framework, after a while I developed in JavaScript with the React Framework.
+In programming I started developing web applications, with the PHP language and the laravel framework, after a while I developed in JavaScript with the
+  Framework.
 Today I develop lambda scripts at aws, using several innovative technologies, such as terraform and non-relational database like MongoDB.</p>

 </br>
 </br>